-NOTE: The EDN service area for roaming scenario is out of scope in this release of the specification.
+NOTE 1: The EDN service area for roaming scenario is out of scope in this release of the specification.

+NOTE 2: For the purpose of restricting the access to the EES from specific areas, ECSP can use the EES service area, which is specified in clause 7.3.3.5, even if the EDN service area is the whole PLMN.

+The EDN service area may be expressed as a Topological Service Area.

 7.3.3.5 EES Service Area

-A service area that is served by an EES in an EDN.
-This service area is equal to or a subset of the EDN service.
+A service area from which the access to the EES is allowed.
+This service area is equal to or a subset of the service area of the EDN in which the EES resides.

 The EES service area may be expressed as a Topological Service Area, a Geographical Service Area or both.